• Blog

 Accessorial fees graphic

-Accessorial charges are additional fees applied by freight carriers for services beyond standard shipping, like packing, unloading, and parcel storage.
-These charges cover the additional time, labor, and equipment required to effectively complete the delivery.
+Accessorial charges are additional fees applied by freight carriers for services that go beyond standard pickup and delivery, such as packing, unloading, or storage.
+These fees cover the extra time, labor, and equipment needed to complete a shipment and can significantly inflate your shipping costs if left unmanaged.

 Shipping is a complex process that has a lot of moving parts.
 Unfortunately, this means your shipping costs may vary–especially if you’re charged for additional services by your carrier.